 Other Amazon vs. Google ad differences to consider

 Conversion tracking is simple with Amazon: orders and revenue will automatically be tracked for any products you advertise.

 Google Ads, on the other hand, requires you to create your own conversion actions for any event on your website that you want to track, whether it be a purchase or a lead form submission.
 This allows advertisers to track important events beyond just purchases, like when someone adds a product to their cart.

 Conversion tracking setup can be a pain for first timers.
 Google offers thorough documentation to help you through it, and their customer support team can help you as well.

 Google Ads offers multiple fully automated bidding strategies that eliminate the tedious work that is bid optimization.
 When you use a bidding strategy like Target ROAS or Maximize Conversions, Google will automatically set keyword bids and make optimizations for you based on your goals and how your campaigns perform.
 This makes campaign management much more simple and eliminates the need to spend hours optimizing bids on a recurring basis.

 Amazon does not offer fully-automated bidding strategies like Google, so you’ll need to manually set keyword bids yourself or use a software to manage bids for you, like Pattern’s Predict software.
 Amazon, however, does have two automated bid adjustment features that can dynamically increase and/or decrease bids for you based on the likelihood of a conversion.

 Both Amazon Advertising and Google Ads are excellent advertising tools that can be an effective part of any online marketing strategy.
 While they certainly have their differences, they also share many similarities that make it easy to pick up one or the other, or even both if you’re just getting started with PPC advertising.

-At Pattern we offer our advertising services to most brands at no additional cost.
-Find out more by contacting a Pattern representative here.
+At Pattern our advertising services to most brands is at no additional cost.
+Find out more by contacting Pattern here.